The Complete Guide to Buying a Shower Pump

 Salamander CT Force 30TU 3.0

-Salamander are far from renowned for expensive pumps, in fact usually you will find that Salamander are the cheapest option on the market.
-Surprisingly though, we’ve found the Salamander CT Force 30TU 3.0 to be one of the best available pumps on the market.
-The 3 bar worth of pressure tends to feel way more powerful and with the unique NVR technology you are again purchasing the latest tech with ultimate power.
+The CT Force 30TU 3.0 is one of the best available pumps on the market.
+The 3 bar worth of pressure tends to feel way more powerful and with the unique NVR technology, you are again purchasing the latest tech with ultimate power.

 Salamander ESP75CPV 2.0 Bar

-Designed for the family of four in serious need of a boost, this negative head pump is one of most powerful on the market.
-Built on a centrifugal system, the Salamander ESP76CPV pushes out 2 bars of pressure and can work on both positive and negative head solutions.
+In need of a serious boost in pressure for a family of four?
+Take a look at one of the most powerful negative head pump systems on the market, the ESP75CPV.
+Built on a centrifugal system, the ESP76CPV pushes out 2 bars of pressure and can work on both positive and negative head solutions.

 Stuart Turner TechFlo QT U3.3